RoshanSharmaCodes/Campaign-Creator/README.md

 1. Validations to be Added for creating and editing campaign using useFormHook.
 2. As an MVP I have decided to go with Context API, But to make it a full fledge product we should go with react-redux.
 3. Since I have mainly focused on the functionality of the MVP, More work can be done on Responsive UI.
-4. I have used the free version of MUI Library, For Quick Built of the components.
+4. I have used the free version of MUI Library, For Quick Built of the components & Have used Modular CSS to avoid any CSS Conflict.

 ## Available Scripts